almex/Raildelays/README.md

 * JUnit: as a testing framework.
 * Spring Test: as an add-on to JUnit to simply testing.
 * Derby: as an embedded database (Desktop).
-* HSQLDB: as an in-memory database to execute integration tests (default with Srping Test)
+* HSQLDB: as an in-memory database to execute integration tests (default with Spring Test)

 # Quality Assurance